alfredkam/yakojs/doc.md

     'font-family': '"Lucida Grande", "Lucida Sans Unicode", Arial, Helvetica, sans-serif',
     // options for the straight line
     strokeColor: '#000',  // sets default stroke color
+    maxRadius: 100, // overrides default & sets a cap for a max radius for the bubble
     // options for the circle
     fill: '#333', // sets default fill color
     fills: ['#333','#334'] // this will override the fill color and matches with the adjacent data set